-Lots of people see these new grill replacements for their trucks for sale and on cool truck builds but they don’t really have a good understanding of the logistics of how to install them.
-You either don’t know at all and won’t buy the product due to uncertainty, or you buy it without thinking how it works and regret it because you can’t figure it out.
+Many people see these new grill replacements for their trucks for sale and on cool truck builds, but they don’t really understand the logistics of how to install them.
+You either don’t know and won’t buy the product due to uncertainty, or you buy it without thinking about how it works and regret it because you can’t figure it out.

-There’s a new video out explaining a lot of information about these steel mesh aftermarket grilles for trucks and how to do the install.
-Here’s the video detailing how to install a Royalty Core grill replacement on a Toyota Tundra using Vision X LED offroad light bars:
+There’s a new video explaining much information about these steel mesh aftermarket grilles for trucks and how to do the install.
+Here’s the video detailing how to install a Royalty Core grille replacement on a Toyota Tundra using Vision X LED offroad light bars:

-The first and most important thing most truck enthusiasts probably don’t know is that you have to cut out the center section of your original grille first, in order to install the new one.
-On some vehicles that middle section will just pop out and there’s no cutting involved, but most of the time you’re not that lucky!
+The first and most important thing most truck enthusiasts probably don’t know is that you have to cut out the center section of your original grille first to install the new one.
+On some vehicles, that middle section will pop out, and there’s no cutting involved, but most of the time, you’re not that lucky!

-Once you have the original grille removed and the center section cut out, if you do it properly the new aftermarket steel mesh grille should fit in place.
-To hold it in place the new grille should come with some type of mounting mechanism.
+Once you have the original grille removed and the center section cut out, the new aftermarket steel mesh grille should fit in place if you do it properly.
+To hold it in place, the new grille should come with some mounting mechanism.
 The Royalty Core grilles come with a bolt and anchor type attachment that works really well:

-When you get the new grille insert in place then it’s time to install the light bars.
-Most of the time they will come packaged separately and it’s up to the installer to mount the lights.
-This is good because the lights add a lot of weight to the product and can make the grille hard to handle.
+When you get the new grille insert in place, it’s time to install the light bars.
+Most of the time, they will come packaged separately, and it’s up to the installer to mount the lights.
+This is good because the lights add much weight to the product and make the grille hard to handle.

-When the light bars are mounted and aligned to the grille you can re-attach the truck grille to the truck.
-Now that the grille is heavier than it was at first it’s a good idea to get some help!
+When the light bars are mounted and aligned to the grille, you can re-attach the truck grille to the truck.
+Now that the grille is heavier than it was initially, it’s a good idea to get some help!

-With the new grille mounted to the truck and secured using all the factory mounting points it’s time to run power wires to the light bars.
-The best way to do this is to start with a universal relay harness, wire it to the battery and to a switch inside the vehicle, then safely through the firewall and up onto the hood and finally connected to the new light bars.
+With the new grille-mounted to the truck and secured using all the factory mounting points, it’s time to run power wires to the light bars.
+The best way to do this is to start with a universal relay harness, wire it to the battery, switch inside the vehicle, safely through the firewall and up onto the hood, and finally connect to the new light bars.

-Drilling a hole in the dash and mounting a switch; passing wires through the firewall; connecting power wires to the battery; and running power wires up onto the hood all require a fair amount of skilled installation ability.
-If you don’t understand already how to wire in a relay harness either hire a professional to do it or research the safe methods and learn how to do it yourself.
-Just be warned that this is definitely considered custom electrical wiring installation.
+Drilling a hole in the dash and mounting a switch, passing wires through the firewall, connecting power wires to the battery, and running power wires up onto the hood all require a fair amount of skilled installation ability.
+If you don’t understand how to wire in a relay harness, either hire a professional to do it or research the safe methods and learn how to do it yourself.
+Just be warned that this is definitely considered a custom electrical wiring installation.

-The way the install was done on this particular truck grille was to use a set of GTR Lighting LED Halo style in-dash switches.
-These are some of the nicest looking switches around and fit in most spots on the dash.
+The install was done on this particular truck grille to use a set of GTR Lighting LED Halo style in-dash switches.
+These are some of the nicest-looking switches around and fit in most spots on the dash.

-At the top of this post there’s a video to show all of this information in more detail.
-It’s about 20 minutes long but really goes in depth on the ins and outs of this type of install.
-Before you decide which grille to purchase, and if you can handle the job yourself check it out.
+At the top of this post, there’s a video to show all of this information in more detail.
+It’s about 20 minutes long but really goes in-depth on the ins and outs of this type of install.
+Before you decide which grille to purchase, check it out if you can handle the job yourself.
 Or click here to watch the video now.